Skip to content

 • Realistic expectations and a quality clinic are key: Results appear gradually as your body heals, so it’s crucial to partner with an experienced provider who follows strict safety guidelines and helps you understand the treatment timeline.

-What Are Exosomes and How Do They Work?
+Exosomes 101: What Are They and How Do They Work?

 If you’re exploring regenerative medicine for arthritis, you’ve likely heard about both stem cells and exosomes.
 While they’re often mentioned together, they play very different roles in healing.
 Think of exosomes as the body’s microscopic mail carriers.
 They are tiny vesicles released by cells, tasked with delivering important instructions and materials to other cells.
 This constant communication is what keeps your body’s systems running smoothly.